Norwich: Origin

 The capital of the Iceni tribe was a settlement located near to the village of Caistor St Edmund on the River Tas about 5 mi to the south of modern Norwich.
 After an uprising led by Boudica in about 60 AD, the Caistor area became the Roman capital of East Anglia named Venta Icenorum, literally "marketplace of the Iceni".
-This fell into disuse about 450.
+This fell into disuse about 450 AD.

-The Anglo-Saxons settled the site of the modern city sometime between the 5th and 7th centuries, founding the towns of Northwic ("North Farm"), from which Norwich takes its name, and Westwic (at Norwich-over-the-Water) and a lesser settlement at Thorpe.
-Norwich became settled as a town in the 10th century and then became a prominent centre of East Anglian trade and commerce.
+The Anglo-Saxons settled the site of the modern city some time between the 5th and 7th centuries, founding the towns of Northwic ("North Harbour"), from which Norwich takes its name, and Westwic (at Norwich-over-the-Water) and a lesser settlement at Thorpe.

+Norwich became settled as a town in the 10th century and then became a prominent centre of East Anglian trade and commerce attested by the presence of a mint.The name Norvic is attested on pennies minted during the reign of Æthelstan.